- What is cancer?

 - avoid processed and burnt meat; limit red meat intake to three to four times per week.

-- limit or avoid alcohol.
+- limit alcohol.

 - quit smoking.